amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 ![Codecommit HTTPS Credentials](images/1-cc-generate-creds.png)

 Save the **User name** and **Password** as you'll never be able to get this again.
+Close the IAM tab and return to the [CodeCommit](https://console.aws.amazon.com/codecommit/home#) dashboard.

+Note down the "git clone" command in step 2, which you'll use in the next step.

 5\.
-In your Cloud9 IDE, download microservice code and commit one microservice to your CodeCommit repo
+In your Cloud9 IDE, download the microservice code and commit one microservice to your CodeCommit repo

 Before we log into CodeCommit, to avoid entering in a password every time, we're going to cache the password.
 Run the following command to cache the password for the next two hours.
 While we're at it, we'll also set up a git name and email: